tchoi8/data/README.md

 Link:  [https://tchoi8.github.io/poetic-computation-16/slides/#/](https://tchoi8.github.io/poetic-computation-16/slides/#/)

 Description: Poetics and politics of computation is a class for students to build conceptual tools and critical perspective for art and technology.
 In this class, students will learn about the history and critical theory of art and contemporary issues with a specific focus on the cultural significance of computation.
 Class at the School for poetic computation.

-[1]:  Shannon, Claude Elwood, and Warren Weaver.
-The Mathematical Theory of Communication.
-Urbana: U of Illinois, 1949.
-Print.

-[2]: Thornham, Sue, Caroline Bassett, and Paul Marris.
-Media studies: a reader.
-New York: New York University Press, 2009.
-Print.

-[3]:  Siebers, Tobin.
-Disability Theory.
-Ann Arbor: U of Michigan, 2008.
-48. Print.